Signed in as:

 - Vivian Greene

-The decision to begin therapy can often bring a myriad of uncertainties and questions about the process and how to determine if this therapy stuff is for you.
-Below I have listed the most common questions asked:
+The decision to begin therapy can often bring a myriad of uncertainties and questions about the process and how to determine if this therapy is for you.

 1. How do you determine if I am for you?